PrestaShop/prestashop.github.io/news/_posts/2020-07-16-journey-to-improve-the-time-to-interactive-metric.md

 ## PrestaShop Classic Theme performance analysis

 At first, we considered using [Lighthouse](https://developers.google.com/web/tools/lighthouse) which is an open-source, automated tool for improving the quality of web pages.
 But after a few attempts, we encountered an [issue](https://github.com/GoogleChrome/lighthouse/issues/11071) in Lighthouse that prevented us to do so.
-It turns out the detection of lazy loading images are only performed in heavy pages ([min 5000px](https://source.chromium.org/chromium/chromium/src/+/master:third_party/blink/renderer/core/frame/settings.json5;drc=e8f3cf0bbe085fee0d1b468e84395aad3ebb2cad;l=971-1003?originalUrl=https:%2F%2Fcs.chromium.org%2Fchromium%2Fsrc%2Fthird_party%2Fblink%2Frenderer%2Fcore%2Fframe%2Fsettings.json5)).
+It turns out the detection of lazy loading images is only performed in heavy pages ([min 5000px](https://source.chromium.org/chromium/chromium/src/+/master:third_party/blink/renderer/core/frame/settings.json5;drc=e8f3cf0bbe085fee0d1b468e84395aad3ebb2cad;l=971-1003?originalUrl=https:%2F%2Fcs.chromium.org%2Fchromium%2Fsrc%2Fthird_party%2Fblink%2Frenderer%2Fcore%2Fframe%2Fsettings.json5)).

-[Progi1984](https://github.com/Progi1984) choose the Google Chrome console and its Network tab for showing you the performances evolution before and after lazy loading usage.
+Core developer [Progi1984](https://github.com/Progi1984) chose to use the Google Chrome console and its Network tab in order to show you the performances evolution before and after lazy loading usage.

-My test is based the New Products page with 50 products (and so 50 images minimum) per page.
+This test is based the New Products page with 50 products (and so 50 images minimum) per page.

-I make the test on `develop` branch and the `lazyloading` branch.
+The benchmark is performed on `develop` and `lazyloading` branches.

-In the first scenario, I work on the `develop` branch.
+First scenario is performed against `develop` branch.

-I made two tests :
+Two measures are performed:

 - the first on desktop mode with no throlling